UWNETLAB/metaknowledge/documentation/index.md

 ## Install without Vagrant

 Installing without _Vagrant_ is done with [setuptools](https://pypi.python.org/pypi/setuptools).
 Go to the metaknowledge directory and run `python3 setup.py install`.
-This is the same version as the that on PyPi with some extra development command line tools.
+This is the same version that is installed via pip plus some extra development command line tools.

 {% include docsFooter.md %}